waltonjones/or_methods_authorea/Citation_notes_personal_Reviews_on__.md

 ### Original research part 6 - probable binding partners of ORs
 * LUSH (OBP) required for the cVA neuron (T1): \cite{Xu_2005} 첫 페이퍼 아님. 근데 실수 교정한거
+* Activation of Pheromone-Sensitive Neurons Is Mediated by Conformational Activation of Pheromone-Binding Protein, LUSH conformation shift [crystal, in vitro, in vivo]: 10.1016/j.cell.2008.04.046 \cite{Laughlin_2008}
 * SNMP1 (CD36-like) required for pheromone-evoked response: \cite{Li_2014}
 * dATP8b role in cVA receptor (Or67d) [SSR, IHC]: \cite{Ha_2014}
 * dATP8b required for ORs but not IRs or GRs [EAG, EPG, IHC]: \cite{Liu_2014}